-- Technical phone, fax and e-mail support via your local distributor or office during normal business hours - Supply of exchange parts $\!\!\!\!\!\!^$ - Service engineer visits (note that travel and subsistence costs are not covered by the warranty) - Maintenance software upgrades
+- Technical phone, fax and e-mail support via your local distributor or office during normal business hours - Supply of exchange parts\ - Service engineer visits (note that travel and subsistence costs are not covered by the warranty) - · Maintenance software upgrades

 \ It is not expected that a visit from an SSL engineer will be necessary in the majority of cases where a replacement part is required.
 Console sub-assemblies are designed to be easily removable to simplify replacement.
-There are a useful selection of maintenance videos viewable on the SSL website (https://www.solidstatelogic.com/) in the Support Help Centre.
+Please refer to the separate Duality Service Manual, included with the console for additional information.